thuyencode/thuyencode.github.io/_posts/2026-06-06-rewrite-react-ui-component-to-solidjs.md

 // ...
 ```

-### Step 2: Implement the polymorphic behavior
+### Step 5: Implement the polymorphic behavior

 The `Button` component takes a type argument `T` extending from `ValidComponent`
-as well, but we assign `button` as default type to it.
+as well, but we assign `"button"` as default type to it.

 SolidJS has a special component called `Dynamic`.
 I won't explain it here
 since the blog post is quite lengthy already, and the docs would explain